 Peripheral nerve blocks offer many advantages to traditional anesthetic and analgesic techniques.
 Patients who would otherwise have excessive risks with general anesthesia can safely undergo surgery painlessly with regional anesthesia.
-Additionally, the adverse effects of perioperative opioid analgesia can be minimized or avoided completely while still providing superior pain control.
-If a prolonged blockade is desired, peripheral nerve catheters can remain for several days to provide more extended analgesia than a single-shot block alone.
+Additionally, the adverse effects of perioperative opioid analgesia can be minimized or avoided entirely while still providing superior pain control.
+If the goal is prolonged blockade, peripheral nerve catheters can remain for several days to provide more extended analgesia than a single-shot block alone.

-Although peripheral nerve blocks are overall very safe when performed correctly, there are rare but serious risks associated with them.
+Although peripheral nerve blocks are overall safe when performed correctly, there are rare but serious risks associated with them.
 Risks include block failure, bleeding, infection, damage to surrounding structures, permanent nerve injury, and intravascular uptake of local anesthetic resulting in systemic toxicity.
-Contraindications include an inability to cooperate with placement (sometimes seen in pediatric patients, combative patients, or those with severe dementia), systemic or local infection at the site of the block, and the presence of coagulopathy or systemic anticoagulation.
+Contraindications include an inability to cooperate with placement (sometimes seen in pediatric patients, combative patients, or those with severe dementia), pre-existent neurologic deficit, systemic or active local infection at the site of the block, body habitus or obesity obscuring optimal ultrasonographic visualization.
+Relative contraindications include the presence of coagulopathy.

 Local anesthetics have a significant risk of systemic toxicity when administered intravascularly.
 Symptoms usually manifest in the central nervous system first (metallic taste, auditory changes, circumoral numbness, blurred vision, agitation, seizures), followed by cardiovascular effects (hypotension, decreased cardiac contractility, dysrhythmias, complete heart block, cardiovascular collapse).
-Bupivacaine is particularly cardiotoxic, and cardiovascular collapse has been reported in the absence of antecedent neurologic symptoms.
-Neurolytic blocks with alcohol and phenol are used in chronic pain, usually as a last resort in cancer pain.
-They cause a semi-permanent destruction of the nerve, which blocks impulse transmission and improves pain.
-Risks with a neurolytic destruction of a nerve include the development of central or deafferentation pain syndromes, which are very difficult to treat.
+Bupivacaine is particularly cardiotoxic, and reports of cardiovascular collapse in the absence of antecedent neurologic symptoms exist.
+Neurolytic blocks with alcohol and phenol have utility in chronic pain, but usually as a last resort in cancer pain.
+They cause semi-permanent destruction of the nerve, which blocks impulse transmission and improves pain.
+Risks with neurolytic destruction of a nerve include the development of central or deafferentation pain syndromes, which are very difficult to treat.

 Contraindications include an allergy to aminoesters (procaine, cocaine, tetracaine).